raashidsalih/churn-pipeline/README.md

 -   Triggered on push to repo.

 ## 5. Testing
--   Testing applied just for data at beginning of transformation layer via dbt.
+-   Testing applied just for data (for now) at beginning of transformation layer via dbt.
 -   Only applied at source since the subsequent transformations don't affect the conditions checked by test.
 -   Plus, having redundant tests just increases performance overhead.

+## 6. MLOps
+-   MLflow is used to track experiments and log relevant metrics and artifacts.
+Since FLAML's AutoML is used to train the classifier, the best model is then entered into the model registry.
+-   Deployment is automated via loading the "Champion" model from the registry for inference.
+-   Model retraining is triggered at period intervals, but can also happen when performance drops beyond a set threshold.
+-   Monitoring of such drops in performance is facilitated by Grafana, which can also be set up to alert you when such situations occur.

 # Technologies Used
 ## 1. Docker Compose